 Next the bolts holding the back of the blower motor should be removed.
 And the motor pulled from the fan blades.
 (On a side note it is a good idea to clean the fan blades when the assembly is out.
 Debris build up on fan blades make them work less efficiently cleaning then is always a good idea.
 If the fan blades are really dirty I take them to a car wash and after spraying them with degreaser and power wash them.)

 At this point you can now install the new motor and capacitor.
-If you don’t know how to buy a new motor or capacitor read this post.

 The motor will have a bracket that goes around it and bolts to the housing, this should be taken off the old motor and put on the new one.
 In some cases the bracket can be damaged if it has been damaged a new one can be bought.